tpartner/LimeSurvey-Range-Slider-5x-6x/README.md

-# A Range Slider type question for LimeSurvey 4.x
+# A Range Slider question for LimeSurvey 4.x
-**A custom question theme that inserts a range slider into a multiple-numeric question, recording the lower and upper values of the range**
+**A custom question theme that inserts a range slider into a multiple-numeric question, recording the lower and upper values of the range.**

 Compatible with LimeSurvey version 4.x.